 Countries all around the world are quickly becoming aware of how lucrative it can be to invite digital nomads in with a visa for freelancers and provide them with some stability beyond the average tourist visa.

-And, with a workforce who find themselves newly working online, people are understandably starting to weigh up their options outside their home.
+And, with a workforce who find themselves newly working online, people are understandably starting to weigh up their options outside their homes.

-It’s our prediction that digital nomad visas (or visa for freelancers) will become much more commonplace in the near future, especially as the travel industry rebuilds – with remote workers likely being among the first people to move around once travel resumes.
+It’s our prediction that digital nomad visas (or visas for freelancers) will become much more commonplace in the near future, especially as the travel industry rebuilds.
+Remote workers will likely be among the first people to move around once travel resumes.

-News like Greece’s recent income tax reductions for digital nomads and freelancers, as well as exciting new digital nomad visas in Croatia, Malta, and Romania, only emphasises this trend.
+News like Greece’s recent income tax reductions for digital nomads and freelancers and exciting new digital nomad visas in Croatia, Malta, and Romania only emphasises this trend.

-Digital nomads and remote workers with the freedom to move, plus those new remote workers post-pandemic, will be looking for places they can settle for a time that provides them with benefits.
+Digital nomads and remote workers with the freedom to move, as well as new remote workers post-pandemic, will be looking for places to settle for a time that provides them with benefits.

-One of the major benefits being that you can legally work within that country and typically apply for a local bank account and healthcare which certainly takes into account a lot of the daily problems that those living a remote lifestyle face.
+One of the major benefits is that you can legally work within that country and typically apply for a local bank account and healthcare, which certainly addresses many of the daily problems that those living a remote lifestyle face.

-Many of these visas for freelancers aren’t complicated to apply for with most of the work being done online – though most do involve a trip to your local embassy for that country with paperwork and documents in hand.
+Many of these visas for freelancers aren’t complicated to apply for, with most of the work being done online—though most do involve a trip to the local embassy for that country with paperwork and documents in hand.

-You do need to be aware of your tax situation as you will usually be liable to pay tax in the country your applying for a visa in.
-Be aware, most countries where you spend 180 days or more could require you to pay tax.
+You need to be aware of your tax situation, as you will usually be liable to pay tax in the country you are applying for a visa in.
+Be aware that most countries where you spend 180 days or more could require you to pay tax.

 Europe’s Digital Nomad Visas for Remote Workers